 One of the reasons I want to make this case is that the notion of astronomical infinity has deep agnostic ramifications.
 For an agnostic, the concept of infinite space isn’t a prerequisite for doubt, but it does gives doubt its largest scope — just as the exploration of foreign cultures and philosophies gave Enlightenment thinking a larger scope.

 Spatial infinity suggests that any claim to explain everything is doomed to failure, to provisional status, or to extreme limitations.
 Even if we found a set of universal constants or truths, there might still be two hundred billion other sets of universal constants or truths to deal with.
-The extreme distances involved in infinite space suggest — even more than intergalactic space — that everything contains extreme differences in types and modes of existence, in what each realm might understand by "natural laws," and in epistemologies and ontologies (systems of knowledge and systems of being).
+The extreme distances involved in infinite space suggest — even more than intergalactic space — that everything contains extreme differences in types and modes of existence, in what each realm might understand by "natural laws," and in whatever might be understood by epistemology and ontology (systems of knowledge and systems of being).

 Orders of Magnitude

-While there are many ways to categorize outer space, I suggest a basic division into five parts: five increasingly large orders of magnitude (based on three already established astronomical levels) in known three-dimensional space (that is, rather than in theoretical or mathematically-derived spaces).
-This categorization allows me to avoid the term multiverse, which tends to mix our known three-dimensional space with more theoretical spaces.
+While there are many ways to categorize outer space, I suggest increasingly large orders of magnitude, based on four already established astronomical levels.
+I’m talking here about known three-dimensional space, rather than theoretical or mathematically-derived spaces.
+This 3-D focus allows me to avoid the term multiverse, which tends to mix our known three-dimensional space with more theoretical spaces.
 For more technical or scientific purposes, a more complex system of categories makes sense, yet here I want to make a philosophical argument about orders of space in relation to the notion of infinite space.

 I stress that my argument uses astronomy, yet I'm not an astronomer.
 I'm using astronomy in general and as a scientific jumping-off point to explore a philosophical idea about the largest context of agnostic doubt.